-Options for burial at West Derby Cemetery
+Options for burial at Anfield Cemetery

-West Derby Cemetery does not have any new graves for full body burials but there are cremated remains plots that can accommodate up to six sets of cremated remains.
+- Cremated remains plots that can accommodate up to six sets of cremated remains.

-Find out more information about burials:
+Find out more about burials including:

 - How a burial takes place or how to book the chapel at the crematorium prior to a burial.

 - Graves, deeds and how to purchase a grave.